CausticKirbyZ/SprayCannon/README.md

 * add wiki
 * maybe update the way some of the modules are called (thinking ./spraycannon \<type\> [arguments] ex. spraycannon vpncisco -u users.txt -p "Password123" )
 * docker file?
-* make install feature
+* ~~make install feature~~
 * pipeline something so that i can build/release on multiple platforms at a time
-* add webhooks. ~~teams~~, slack, google chat? ( need feature requests here for what people use )
+* add various webhooks support. ~~teams~~, slack, google chat? ( need feature requests here for what people use )
-* email support? like webhooks but email? could be usefull for sending emails to phone numbers for sms notifications
+* email support? like webhooks but email? could be usefull for sending emails to phone numbers for sms notifications.... probably a dumb idea
 * implement a yml file for configuration defaults. that might be easiest for things like webhooks, target substitutions... etc that way no cluttered cli
-* add better support for fireprox or other web proxies like that
+* add better support for fireprox or other web proxies like that - currently fireprox can be used as the target and does work
+* update spdb to include tab completion and better dialog menus

 ## **Contributing**
 * Fork the project and submit a request with your feature/fix
 * Submit a feature request through github(look at the wiki/todo list first your idea might already be there or answered)
-* If you have a new spray type you want submit a feature request or give me the web request sequence (burp files are nice).
-NOTE if its not public/you cant prove you own something i wont test password spraying unless i can spin it up in my lab
+* If you have a new spray type you want submit a feature request or give me the web request sequence (burp files are super nice).
+NOTE if its not public/you cant prove you own something i wont test password spraying unless i can spin it up in my lab.
+If you send me a burp sample.... please consider OPSEC.
-* for new spraytypes there is a template.cr that should be easy/convienient to use to implement new auth types
+* For new spraytypes there is a template.cr file in src/spray_tyes that should be easy/convienient to use to implement new auth types